 Invest in some protection, no not that kind of protection, most anti-virus software offers some anti-spam element.
 There are good free programs out there but considering what falling for a single scam could cost you I’d recommend paying for one – ask your PC person or look at reviews online.

-When you receive an email that you’re not sure about check the ‘from’ address, even if looks normal hover your mouse over it or right click on it – if the email claims to be from your bank it won’t be from email@example.com.
+When you receive an email that you’re not sure about check the ‘from’ address, even if it looks normal hover your mouse over it or right click on it – if the email claims to be from your bank it won’t be from firstname.lastname@example.org.

 If there are links in the email just hover over them, generally you’ll see the actual link target shows at the bottom of your screen along the lines of this image.